Tobias0013/os_seminar/src/seminar2/task2/Notes.md

 ---
 ### Notes for part 2

 I have a reentrantReadWriteLock that uses reentrantReadWriteLock to make fairness.

-(This is what the task wants.)
+You can do it with normal reentrantLock.